zscaler/terraform-aws-cloud-connector-modules/examples/cc_gwlb/README.md

 This deployment type is intended for brownfield/production purposes.
 By default, it will create 1 new VPC with 2 public subnets and 2 Cloud Connector private subnets; 1 IGW; 2 NAT Gateways; 4 Cloud Connector VMs (2 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; Number of Cloud Connectors and subnets deployed, ability to use existing resources (VPC, subnets, IGW, NAT Gateways), toggle ZPA/R53 resources; generates local key pair .pem file for ssh access; Gateway Load Balancer auto registers service IPs to target group with health checks; VPC Endpoint Service; 2 GWLB Endpoints (1 in each Cloud Connector subnet)

+## How to deploy:

+### Option 1 (guided):
+From the examples directory, run the zsec bash script that walks to all required inputs.
+- ./zsec up
+- enter "brownfield"
+- enter "cc_gwlb"
+- follow the remainder of the authentication and configuration input prompts.
+- script will detect client operating system and download/run a specific version of terraform in a temporary bin directory
+- inputs will be validated and terraform init/apply will automatically exectute.
+- verify all resources that will be created/modified and enter "yes" to confirm

+### Option 2 (manual):
+Modify/populate any required variable input values in base/terraform.tfvars file and save.

+From base directory execute:
+- terraform init
+- terraform apply

+## How to destroy:

+### Option 1 (guided):
+From the examples directory, run the zsec bash script that walks to all required inputs.
+- ./zsec destroy
+- enter "brownfield"
+- enter "cc_gwlb"

+### Option 2 (manual):
+From base directory execute:
+- terraform destroy

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements